 Sections of the Dakota Rail Regional Trail, which extends westward from the Minneapolis suburbs situated along Lake Minnetonka, have been opening since June 2009.
-The trail occupies the former Dakota Rail corridor, which ran for a total length of 44 miles to Hutchinson, Minnesota, before being abandoned in 2001.
-That same year, the Hennepin County Regional Railroad Authority (HCRRA), Carver County and McLeod County jointly purchased the corridor with the goal of establishing a rail-trail.
+The trail occupies the former Dakota Rail corridor, which ran for a total length of 44 miles to Hutchinson, Minnesota, before falling out of use in 2001.
+That same year, the Hennepin County Regional Railroad Authority, Carver County, and McLeod County jointly purchased the corridor with the goal of establishing a rail-trail.
 The 13-mile Hennepin County section of the trail begins at the lakefront in downtown Wayzata, an idyllic suburb of Minneapolis.

 Lake views are never far away for much of the trail’s journey through Hennepin County.
-In fact, many of these communities were developed in the late 19th century as popular resort towns due to their stunning views of the clear water and convenient location along the expanding railroad lines.
-These towns—which are now largely residential—include Orono, Minnetonka Beach, Spring Park and Mound.
+In fact, many of these communities were developed in the late 19th century as popular resort towns because of their stunning views of the clear water and convenient location along the expanding railroad lines.
+These towns, which are now largely residential, include Orono, Minnetonka Beach, Spring Park, and Mound.
 After passing through the town of St. Bonifacius, the trail enters Carver County.

 The section of trail from the border with Hennepin County in the east to the small city of Mayer in the west was constructed in 2010.
-Like the first portion of the trail, striking lake views—now of vast Lake Waconia—make up much of the scenery.
+Like the first portion of the trail, striking lake views, now of vast Lake Waconia, make up much of the scenery.
 After the lake, the trail passes through an equally beautiful mix of open fields and forest.